Visit to Bosnia, the Paradise of Europe

 After spending a night in Neum, we re-enter Croatia on the morning of 16th August and head to Dubrovnik Airport, from where we board the Thomson flight to Doncaster.
-The re-entry is straightforward and takes a few minutes.
+The re-entry into Croatia is straightforward and takes a few minutes.

 Bosnia is a place worth visiting.
 During our visit, we saw many Arab tourists.
 The reason is obvious.
-It has been described the paradise of Europe.
+It has been described the Paradise of Europe.
 The country is very clean.
 Water is readily available.
 There are plenty of waterfalls, springs, rivers, lakes and water-based activities.
 There are roadside fountains built long ago for travellers and there are many small springs and streams of sparkling fresh water.
 An ideal place for nature enthusiasts.

 In relation to prices, Bosnia is a much cheaper place than its neighbouring European counterparts including Croatia.
 Apartments can be booked via www.booking.com and are generally cheaper than hotels and offer value for money particularly for self-catering and for larger families.
 The food is also cheap.
 The Bosnian favourite Chevapi kebabs should not be missed.
 The Pekaras (bakeries) are found everywhere and are highly recommended.
 In Muslim areas, the food is generally Halal although it is advised to check with the staff.
 The winter should be avoided unless one wants to ski in the snow-capped mountains.

 Above all, there are many mosques, monuments, libraries, museums, graveyards and memorials which provide visitors an insight into the history of the country particularly Ottoman rule and also more recently the war.
 One should visit with this intention and make the journey an educational trip combined with ascertaining the needs of the local people and the intention to support them.
 Such intentions should be at the forefront of any journey abroad.
-Inshallah, over the coming months, with Shaykh Muhammad of UWT and colleagues from MWI, we will devise a strategy to support the people of Bosnia in whatever small way we can.
+Inshallah, over the coming months, with Shaykh Muhammad of UWT and colleagues from MWI, a strategy will be devised to support the people of Bosnia in whatever small way we can.
 May Allah unite the Ummah and grant it the prosperity and spirituality that existed under Ottoman rule.

 Finally, may Allah bless my dear colleague and friend Mufti Muhammad ibn Adam of Leicester, who joined us in our June trip on the Bosnia leg.
 His five-day account of the trip published this morning on this link prompted me to pen this brief account today.